codezero-be/laravel-localized-routes/README.md

 ### ☑️ Example Locale Switcher

-The following Blade snippet will add a link to the current page in every alternate locale.
+The following Blade snippet will add a link to the current page in every alternative locale.

 It will only run if the current route is localized or a fallback route.